Wednesday - July 27

 demand money from us.
 Not only by this incident where they harassed a dozen well behaving people

-and stole our time and money - for a minor thing really!!
+money - for a minor thing really!!
 We also see it around Tierp Arena where they

-shamelessly stops cars and motorcycles both outside and inside the arena to hassle and drain money
+stops cars and motorcycles both outside and inside the arena to hassle and drain money

 Police, please aim your force elsewhere, we are the good guys, your employers!